kyagrd/kyagrd.github.io/index.md

 ## [TIPER](http://kyagrd.github.io/tiper/)
-My primary reserach focus is currently on developing relational specifications of polymorphic type systems that can be automatically executed as working implementations.
+Another research interest of mine is developing relational specifications of polymorphic type systems that can be automatically executed as working implementations.
 I am planning to initiate a project called [TIPER](http://kyagrd.github.io/tiper/), which aims to designe and develope a tool that automatically generates